Distributed Computing by Mobile Robots: Uniform Circle Formation

 The robots are \emph{asynchronous}, meaning that the duration of each cycle of each robot is completely arbitrary (but finite) and independent of the cycles of the other robots.
 In particular, a robot may perform a Look phase while another robot is in the middle of a movement.
 Also, from the time a robot takes a snapshot to the time it actually moves based on that snapshot, an arbitrarily long time may pass.
 This means that, when the robot actually moves, it may do so based on a very old and ``obsolete'' observation.
 The entity that decides the duration of each robot's cycles is the \emph{scheduler}.
 We may think of the scheduler as an ``adversary'' whose goal is to prevent the robots from performing a certain task.

 During a Move phase, a robot moves directly toward the destination point that it computed in the previous Compute phase, along a line segment.
 In particular, it cannot move backwards on such a line.
 However, there are no assumptions on the robot's speed, and the speed may also vary arbitrarily during the Move phase.
 A robot can even occasionally stop and then move again (toward the same destination point) within the same Move phase.
 Again, the speed of the robot at each time is decided by the scheduler.
 The scheduler may also prevent a robot from reaching its destination point, by stopping it in the middle of the movement and then ending its Move phase.
-This model is called \emph{non-rigid} in the literature.
+This model is called \emph{non-rigid} in the literature (as opposed to the \emph{rigid} model, in which a robot is always guaranteed to reach its destination by the end of every Move phase).
 The only constraint that we pose on the scheduler is that it cannot end a robot's Move phase unless the robot has moved by at least a positive constant $\delta$ during the current cycle, or it has reached its destination point.